Craft Brew Alliance: Wynwood Brewing Co.

-On December 15, 2016, CBA announced a strategic partnership agreement with Miami, FL-based Wynwood Brewing Co. ("Wynwood").
+On December 15, 2016, CBA announced a strategic partnership agreement with Miami, Florida–based Wynwood Brewing Co. ("Wynwood").
 CBA took a 24.5% stake in Wynwood, valuing the deal at under $30 Million.
 As with previous partners AMB and Cisco Brewers, CBA acted as "master distributor" for Wynwood, allowing their products to ship via the Anheuser-Busch InBev distributor network.
 On October 10, 2018, CBA announced that it had acquired the remaining 75.5% of equity in Wynwood, making Wynwood a wholly owned subsidiary of CBA, although Wynwood co-founders Luis Brignoni and his father “Pops” Brignoni would continue to run the operations.

 Sustainability initiatives

 Through investments in renewable energy, closed-loop systems, and energy intensity, the company is improving their operations and efficiency.
 The company utilizes BMS software at their breweries to access real-time tracking of key performance indicators to help reach sustainability targets.

 Officers and directors

 On November 21, 2013, the company announced that, effective January 1, 2014, Andy Thomas will take over as the company's new CEO.

 On May 20, 2015, CBA announced the appointment of Joe Vandersteldt to CFO, along with several other changes at the executive leadership level.